New Job

 Targets may be selected from multiple cubes in a single flight.
 In this case, field spectra will be averaged across the cubes for that flight and R2 will be updated.
 For multi-flight datasets, field spectra are assigned from the field measurement nearest in time to each flight.
 ELM coefficients can also be exported and imported for use in other datasets.

 If a GRAW is being resubmitted after previously selecting targets the user will be prompted to reload targets.
-This allows users to maintain the same ELM configuration and saving time when reprocessing GRAWs.
+This allows users to maintain the same ELM configuration, saving time when reprocessing GRAWs.

 Submit